 President’s Award for Staff Achievement

 All members of the USC community are invited to submit nominations for the annual President’s Award for Staff Achievement, one of the most coveted honors at the university.
-President Nikias presents the award each year to a current, full-time staff member who has made exemplary contributions to university life, enhanced morale, and demonstrated enthusiasm for and dedication to the Trojan Family.
-The winner is honored at the Staff Recognition Luncheon held each spring.
+The President presents the award each year to a current, full-time staff member who has made exemplary contributions to university life, enhanced morale, and demonstrated enthusiasm for and dedication to the Trojan Family.
+The winner is honored at the Staff Recognition Luncheon.
 Scroll down for instructions on how to make a nomination.

-2018 President’s Award – congratulations to Linda Bazilian
+2019 President’s Award winner – congratulations to Janette Brown AND Aaron Drake

-Watch Linda hear the news – it was broadcast live on Facebook!
+Watch Aaron hear the news, also broadcast live on Facebook

 How to nominate a staff member for the award